2013 WIL Awards Highlights

 WORK INTEGRATED LEARNING (WIL) STUDENT AND STAFF OF THE YEAR AWARDS 2013

-From curating an art exhibition, clinical skills sharing at a Thailand nursing college, and managing water resources for a catchment of more than 500,000 people are just some of the exceptional University of Newcastle staff and student experiences highlighted in this year's 4th Annual WIL Awards.
+Curating an art exhibition, clinical skills sharing at a Thailand nursing college, and managing water resources for a catchment of more than 500,000 people were just some of the exceptional University of Newcastle staff and student experiences highlighted in last year's 4th Annual WIL Awards.

 Creating career-ready graduates is a focus of the University of Newcastle and the WIL Awards celebrate the achievements of students and staff who participate in, or help organise practical experience programs that enhance the learning experience.

-Recipients of the 4th Annual WIL Student and Staff of the Year Awards were announced on October 31 during a ceremony at the University Gallery.
+Recipients of the 4th Annual WIL Student and Staff of the Year Awards were announced on October 31 during a ceremony at the University Gallery last year.
 The annual awards ceremony is one of the fun ways of celebrating with industry partners, colleagues, friends and family and a wonderful chance to recognise the innovation, creativity and passion of University staff and students.

 Winners were awarded from each faculty - Business and Law, Education and Arts, Engineering and the Built Environment, Health and Medicine and Science and Information Technology - plus divisional staff and postgraduate students categories.

 Last year, there was a record number of entries proving our staff and students' achievements really are something to be celebrated.
 From international WIL initiatives with global businesses in China, and foreign aid projects in Papua New Guinea, to home-grown industry achievements and a multimedia project on the historical final Newcastle Wool Auction, last year's WIL Student of the Year Awards highlighted some exceptional practical WIL experiences.
 Winners shared in a $17,000 prize pool.

 The WIL Student Video Competition was also announced on the night.